GrammaTech/gtirb/README.md

    /path/to/gtirb> cmake ./ -Bbuild
    ```

-   By default, GT-IRB is built with C++14 enabled, If you get an error
+   By default, GTIRB is built with C++14 enabled, If you get an error
    stating "`CXX_STANDARD is set to invalid value '14'`", then you have
    an old compiler and will need to update.